DarrellAucoin/IntroSQL/P2Quiz.md

 __Q:__ Suppose we are interested in the healthiness of our food options at Stats Club events.
 A score of various foods was given below.
 What is the average 'healthiness' of Stats Club events?

+- The average of the score values for all of the foods at Stats Club events.

 | Food | Score |
 |------|-------|